caldayham/notes/neoessentialism-manifesto.md

 <br>

 ## Overview
 What is your purpose?
-I have no fucking clue, that said I am fairly certain that the first step is increasing your understanding of the world.
-Doing so will allow you to set higher goal and reach them faster.
+I have no fucking clue.
+That said I am fairly certain that the first step is increasing your understanding.
+Doing so will allow you to set higher goals, reach them faster, and compound at a much faster rate.
 If there is a purpose I am relativly confident it does not reside in mediocraty or satisfaction in ones progress.
 Many people have come and gone, many will likely do the same, but this is your shot.
 Put asside lack of free will as commonly accepted and sit for a moment in the wonder of conciousness.
 If trillions of grains of sand were falling from the sky